 In The 800 Men Study, funded by the New York State AIDS Institute from 1984-86, I directed an investigation of what aspects of health education programs work in encouraging people at risk of HIV infection to change their sexual behavior.
-Specifically, we asked whether just informing people of safer sex guidelines caused them to alter their sexual behavior, whether anxiety is an effective motivator for change, whether presenting an alternative safer behavior helps and in particular whether presenting that desired behavior in a appealing way using sexually explicit videos would reduce high risk behavior, and promote low risk sexual behavior.
-It was thought that an effective HIV/AIDS prevention program had to do both to be effective, because just eliminating high risk behavior without substituting low risk behavior was not thought to be a durable change.

-The study found that a program which raises anxiety about HIV/AIDS is effective in causing persons at risk to reduce their high risk sexual activity.
-However, a program which presents safer sexual activity in an appealing way, using explicit visuals, was the most effective in motivating participants to adopt safer sexual activity.
+Specifically, we asked whether just informing people of safer sex guidelines caused them to alter their sexual behavior, whether anxiety is an effective motivator for change, whether presenting an alternative safer behavior helps and in particular whether presenting that destred behavior in a appealing way using sexually explicit videos would reduce high risk behavior, and promote low risk sexual behavior.
+It was thought that an effective HIV/AIDS prevention program had to do both to be effective, because just eliminating high risk behavior without substituting low risk behavior was not thought to be a durable change, a program which presents safer sexual activity in an appealing way, using explicit visuals, was the most effective in motivating participants to adopt safer sexual activity.
 Simply informing people about HIV/AIDS and safer sex guidelines was not associated with change in sexual behavior.
-It was concluded that effective HIV/AIDS prevention programs do not just take away, they must give back an alternative, and make the alternative behavior as appealing as possible.
+It was concluded that effective HIV/AIDS prevention programs do not just take away, they must give back an alternative, and make the alternative behavior as appealing as possible;